yrs147/url-shortner/README.md

 ## Description
 This is a URL Shortner built With Golang and Redis

-## To Setup the Project Locally RUn
+## To Setup the Project Locally Run
 ```
 docker-compose up
 ```